ilhamfat04/orm-and-relation-b31s/README.md

-# Insert data with ORM Sequelize
+# Select data with ORM Sequelize

 To perform select record data from specific table with ORM Sequelize, we can use method `findAll()`
 and `findOne()` from our model.